L00ka5z78/MegaAdsFront/README.md

 But it is, as it is.

 ### Tech stack:
-ExpressJs, Typescript, MySql database, React.
-Testing with JEST.
+ExpressJs, Typescript, MySql database React, testing with JEST.

 ### To run the project:
-Clone the  frontend repository: git clone https://github.com/L00ka5z78/MegaAdsFront and clone the backend: git clone https://github.com/L00ka5z78/MegaAdsBack
+1. Clone the  frontend repository: git clone https://github.com/L00ka5z78/MegaAdsFront
+ 2. Clone the backend: git clone https://github.com/L00ka5z78/MegaAdsBack

 ### Install required dependencies.
 Start the frontend and start the backend